kathy53/hortus_botanicus_data/README.md

 # Extracting information from a website to plant lovers who enjoy visiting the Hortus-Botanicus
 This work is a complete pipeline that includes the next phases
 ### Data extraction
-To gather data from the hortus botanicus website it was implemented a Python script based on __Playwright__ in async mode.
+To gather data from the hortus botanicus website it was implemented a Python script based on __Playwright__ in async mode and it is called `get_hortus_data.py`.
 In this phase two data sources are requested from the same website.
 1. The first source is a series of flowers cards.
-The information for each card is stored as an object in a __JSON file__.
+The information for each card is stored as an object in a __JSON file__, in total twelve objects are created.
+The file is store in a new directory that is created if it does not exits once the script is executed and it is called `data_flowers`.
 2. The second source is the header carrusel of blogs, each blog is extracted as an html file.
+The html files are stored in a new directory `blog_html_files`.

 ### Data processing (in-progress)
 1. The data is prepoceed using Pandas .encode().decode('unicode_escape')